web-design-project-2025/web-design-project-group-11/README.md

 All destination and continent data is managed through JSON files to load all data in a accessible way.

+Multiple JS files are used to ensure a clear code, each file named after which page it are attached to.
+The main.js file is javascript code for destination and scroll-destination pages and HTML/CSS files.

 Real-time weather data is fetched from the OpenMeteo API.

 To contribute or build upon this project, follow the project structure: